Recycling ‘police’ will be watching in Scarborough and Portland

 “We know from experience that an on-the-ground educational program like this can work to save the city valuable expenses on our recycling and solid waste program,” added Dan Mirabile, deputy director of public works for Portland.

-Nearly 40 percent of the everyday goods that Mainers purchase, from laundry detergent to toilet paper, and the paper that these goods arrive in, utilize recyclabled materials.
+Nearly 40 percent of the everyday goods that Mainers purchase, from laundry detergent to toilet paper, and the paper that these goods arrive in, utilize recyclable materials.

 The town of Freeport last year was forced to remove two drop-off recycling containers after residents continued to toss household waste in them.
 Town officials said the decision, which left Freeport with just two of the containers, would save the save the town about $15,000 a year.

-Ecomaine is located in Portland.
-It provides recycling and waste-to-energy services to 20 southern Maine communities.
+Ecomaine, based in Portland, provides recycling and waste-to-energy services to 20 southern Maine communities.

 Send questions/comments to the editors.